iristfu/Places/README.md

 | location | GMSPlaceFieldCoordinate or GMSPlaceFieldViewport | longtitude and latitude in map or viewport for the map |

 ##### Google Maps API
-* for displayig a map with a pinned location (provide latitude and longitude)
+* for displaying a map with a pinned location (provide latitude and longitude)

 ## Weekly Milestones
 https://docs.google.com/document/d/1zah_j6tPScta1o0TNdDxV8jFPsqdVW8BAHkeB3kaB6Q/edit?usp=sharing